jommarqs/talkdesk-js-class/03-creating-reusable-component.md

 - Implement _Clear all todos_:
   - Add a "clear" button or icon.
   - On click, all the existing todos should be removed.
-- Make the title of each todo app customizable
+- Make the title of each todo app customizable:
   - So we can do something like `new TodoApp(root, 'JavaScript Todos')`.

 ---